rahil627/nature-guardian-anarchy/docs/index.md

 ---
-#title: forest home # adds to seo and nav-bar #comes from h1
+title: the natural way of life #a home in the forest # adds to seo and nav-bar #comes from h1
 layout: default
 ---
 # *the natural way of life*